5 Reasons Why High-Volume Hiring Teams Miss Their Goals

 Ranking within two percentage points of each other, retail talent leaders plan to improve five aspects of the hiring process: personalization (34%), candidate experience (34%), efficiency (33%), automation (33%), and offer acceptance rates (33%).

 To fulfill these ambitious goals, retail talent leaders must undergo a complete overhaul of their hiring process.
 And still, the question remains: how can talent teams tackle all five areas?
-Upgrading the existing tech stack is the optimal solution, with 29% of respondents already planning to do so.
+Upgrading the existing tech stack is the optimal solution, with 29% of respondents already planning to adopt better retail recruitment software

 With the right hiring technology, teams can increase productivity and create an exceptional candidate experience, regardless of the hiring volume.
 As a result, tech solutions and their ability to refine the hiring experience can help retailers differentiate from competitors’ processes—all without overburdening their recruitment teams.